 Ventricular septal defects have a very characteristic murmur, to the point where a cardiologist may be able to pinpoint the location and estimate the size of a ventricular septal defect just by how it sounds.

-However, a murmur is often not heard at birth.
+A murmur is often not heard at birth.
 It is only with time and pressure changes that flow across the hole between the pumping chambers can be heard as a murmur.

-A smaller hole may actually make a louder noise than a large hole, and the murmur may get louder as the ventricular septal defect closes.
+A smaller hole may make a louder noise than a large hole, and the murmur may get louder as the ventricular septal defect closes.

 Think of a garden hose.
 If the water flows freely, it makes a soft sound.
 If you make the outlet of the hose smaller with your finger, the noise will get louder.
-It is important to remember a loud murmur does not necessarily mean a large hole.
+It is important to remember a loud murmur does not mean a large hole.